jaseg/gerbolyze/README.rst

 Outline layers
 **************

 Outline layers require special handling since PCB fabs do not support filled G36/G37 polygons on these layers.
-Gerbolyze handles outline layers via the ``--outline [input.svg]`` option.
-This option tells it to add the input SVG's outline to the outline gerber output layer. ``--outline`` expects the same SVG format that is also used for ``--top`` and ``--bottom``.
-Both templates contain an Inkscape layer for the outline, so you can use either template for the outline layer as well.
-Since ``--outline`` will ignore all other layers, you can even put your outline into the same SVG as your top or bottom side layers and pass that same file to both ``--top/--bottom`` and ``--outline``.

 The main difference between normal layers and outline layers is how strokes are handled.
 On outline layers, strokes are translated to normal Gerber draw commands (D01, D02 etc.) with an aperture set to the stroke's width instead of tracing them to G36/G37 filled regions.
 This means that on outline layers, SVG end caps and line join types do not work: All lines are redered with round joins and end caps.